Webull vs Robinhood: Which Is The Best Commission-Free Online Brokerage?

 If you want, sign up for both to see what free stocks you can get!

 - Both Webull and Robinhood offer $0 commission trading with $0 minimum

-- Webull now offers free IRA accounts, which is not offered on Robinhood
+- Webull now offers free IRA accounts, which are not offered on Robinhood

 - Robinhood offers fractional shares which allows you to invest as little as $1 in stocks and ETFs (Webull does not offer fractional shares)